michaelhyi/pipelined-vm/README.md

 space of 2^16.

 The processor is divided into 5 stages: `IF`, `ID`, `EX`, `MEM`, `WB`.
 Each executes as a single thread to simulate parallelism.
-Features that will be implemented in the future are pipeline stalls, data forwarding, conservative branch handling, branch prediction, and interrupt handlers.
+The virtual pipeline supports pipeline stalls.
+Features that will be implemented in the future are hazard handling, data forwarding, conservative branch handling, branch prediction, and interrupt handlers.

 ## Quick Start